marcopiraccini/sd-swim/README.md

 when a node has no a priori knowledge of his own address.

 ## Join Protocol
-The `join` phase is used when a node start to connect to a group, getting the initial member list and updating the other member's membership lists with himself.
+The `join` protocol is used when a node try to connect to a group, getting the initial member list and updating the other member's membership lists with himself.

-**Example**: A Sends a *Join* message to B with {B_IP} (cannot sent his own IP because it doesn't know it), e.g.:
+**Example**: A Sends a *Join* message to B with {B_IP} (cannot sent his own IP because we assume it doesn't know it), e.g.:

 ```
     {